HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

   - Fork the HumanCellAtlas dcp-community repository
   - Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md`
   *- where "my-feature" is descriptive.
-Don't assign a RFC number yet.*
+Don't assign an RFC number yet.*

   - Fill in the RFC with attention to detail

   - Submit a pull request.

-      For software RFC(s):
+      For software RFCs:
       - Add the "rfc-proposed" and the appropriate software project name _(such as "Data Store")_ labels.
 When the RFC crosses the scope of software projects, then the "Architecture" label **MUST** be the project name. *If uncertain about the appropriate project name, then **_Ask a PM_** on the HCA **#dcp-project-mgmt** slack channel*

       For governance RFCs:

       - Add the "rfc-proposed" and the "Governance" labels.

-  - Share a link to the pull request for community review on the HumanCellAtlas **#dcp** slack channel
+  - Share a link to the RFC pull request for community review on the HumanCellAtlas **#dcp** slack channel

 #### DCP PM:
 - Assign a **Shepherd** by completing the *Shepherd* section in the RFC template and pushing the update.
 The **Shepherd** guides the RFC and its **Author(s)** through the process.